-This mode is typically used when a single AD4000/AD4004/ AD4008 device is connected to an SPI-compatible digital host with an interrupt input (\overline{IRQ}), and when it is desired to keep CNV, which samples the analog input, independent of the signal used to select the data reading.
+This mode is typically used when a single AD4003/AD4007/ AD4011 device is connected to an SPI-compatible digital host with an interrupt input (IRQ), and when CNV, which samples the analog input, is required to be independent of the signal used to select the data reading.
 This independence is particularly important in applications where low jitter on CNV is desired.
-The connection diagram is shown in Figure 61, and the corresponding timing diagram is shown in Figure 62.
+The connection diagram is shown in Figure 63, and the corresponding timing diagram is shown in Figure 64.

 Turbo mode must be disabled to use this mode.
-To disable turbo mode, set the Turbo Mode Enable field in the configuration register to 0 (see Table 12).
+To disable turbo mode, set the turbo mode enable field in the configuration register to 0 (see Table 12).
 Turbo mode is disabled by default.

 A rising edge on CNV initiates a conversion and forces SDO to high impedance.
 When performing conversions in this mode, SDI must be high during the CNV rising edge.
 CNV must be held high throughout the conversion and data readback phase.
 When performing conversions in this mode, SDI must be high during the CNV rising edge.
-Prior to the minimum conversion time (t{CONV}), SDI can select other SPI devices, such as analog multiplexers; however, SDI must be returned low before the minimum conversion time elapses and then held low for the maximum possible conversion time to guarantee the generation of the busy signal indicator.
-When the conversion is complete, the AD4000/AD4004/AD4008 enter the acquisition phase and power down.
+Prior to the minimum conversion time (t{CONV}), SDI can select other SPI devices, such as analog multiplexers.
+However, SDI must be returned low before the minimum conversion time elapses and then held low for the maximum possible conversion time to guarantee the generation of the busy signal indicator.
+When the conversion is complete, the AD4003/AD4007/AD4011 enter the acquisition phase and power down.
 There must not be any digital activity on SCK during the conversion.

 When the conversion is complete, SDO is driven low.
-With a pull-up resistor (for example, 1 $k\Omega$) on the SDO line, this transition can be used as an interrupt signal to initiate the data reading controlled by the digital host.
+With a pull-up resistor (for example, 1 k Ω) on the SDO line, this transition can be used as an interrupt signal to initiate the data reading controlled by the digital host.
 The data bits are then clocked out MSB first on SDO by subsequent SCK falling edges.
 The data is valid on both SCK edges.
-Although the rising edge can capture the data, a digital host using the SCK falling edge allows a faster reading rate, provided it has an acceptable hold time.
-The conversion result is clocked out on SDO on the first 16 SCK falling edges.
-If the status bits are enabled, they are clocked out on SDO on the $17^{\rm th}$ through the $22^{\rm nd}$ SCK falling edges (see the Status Bits section).
+Although the rising edge can capture the data, a digital host using the SCK falling edge allows a faster reading rate, provided it has an acceptable hold time, as dictated by $t{\rm HSDO}$ (see Table 2).
+The conversion result is clocked out on SDO on the first 18 SCK falling edges.
+If the status bits are enabled, they are clocked out on SDO on the 19th through the 24th SCK falling edges (see the Status Bits section).
 SDO returns to high impedance after an optional additional SCK falling edge or the next CNV rising edge (whichever occurs first).

-Figure 61.
+Figure 63.
 CS Mode, 4-Wire with Busy Indicator Connection Diagram

-Figure 62.
-CS Mode, 4-Wire with Busy Indicator Serial Interface Timing Diagram (Status Bits Not Shown)
+Figure 64.
+CS Mode, 4-Wire with the Busy Indicator Serial Interface Timing Diagram (Status Bits Not Shown)